-During 1999, our Board of Directors authorized an additional \$1.8 billion of our common stock to be repurchased under a common share repurchase program, increasing the total authorized amount that can be repurchased under the program to \$2.8 billion.
+During the nine months ended September 30, 1999, our Board of Directors authorized an additional \$800.0 million of our common stock to be repurchased under a common share repurchase program, increasing the total authorized amount that can be repurchased under the program to \$1.8 billion.
 We have executed this program through open-market purchases or privately negotiated transactions.
+As of September 30, 1999, we repurchased a total of \$1.8 billion (93.6 million shares) of our common stock under the program.
+On October 20, 1999, we announced that our Board of Directors has authorized an additional \$1.0 billion in common share repurchases.
+However, the execution of the additional share repurchases has been deferred pending a determination of whether or not a settlement of the principal class action litigation is possible.